X-ray2CTPA: Leveraging Diffusion Models to Enhance Pulmonary Embolism Classification: Methods

 \subsection{Dataset}

-Our cohort was constructed from 898 patients who underwent both a chest X-ray scan and a chest CT scan with contrast agent - CT pulmonary angiography (CTPA) within a 24-hour difference and from a single center.
-The chest CT volumes were annotated by board certified radiologists for a single label determining whether the patients had pulmonary embolism (PE) or not.
+Our cohort was constructed from 898 patients who underwent both a chest X-ray scan and a chest CT scan with contrast agent - CTPA within a 24-hour difference and from a single center.
+The chest CT volumes were annotated by board certified radiologists for a single label determining whether the patients had PE or not.
 The CTPA scans were anonymized and categorized by expert opinion indicating whether PE existed or not (no severity indication and no marked PE segmentation) according to the radiologist’s report.
+During the anonymization process, each patient is assigned a unique ID that links their various tests and prevents data leakage.
 For the evaluation of the models, we used a stratified sixfold cross-validation.
 305 of the samples (34 \%) were marked positive for PE.
 The dataset specifications are presented in Table \ref{tab:tab_dataset}.

-An institutional review board (IRB) approval was granted for this work.
-Informed consent was waived by the IRB committee.
+The institutional review board (IRB) of Sheba Medical Center approval was granted for this work.
+The need for informed consent was waived by the ethics committee.
+All methods and experiments were performed in accordance with relevant guidelines and regulations.
+The research was performed in accordance with the Declaration of Helsinki.